-- To provide every child with a diverse historical knowledge of local, British and World History. - To develop inquisitive historical thinkers. - To build a strong sense of chronology including modern and ancient history. - To produce learners who are confident to discuss and explain historical events that they have studied; drawing on facts and critical thinking skills.
+- Provide every child with a diverse historical knowledge of local, British and World - Develop inquisitive historical - Build a strong sense of modern and ancient history. - Produce learners who are confident to discuss and explain historical events that they have studied; drawing

-Big Ideas
+Bia Ideas

-esearch-based curriculum to support the delivery of History across the whole school.
-We study History on a three week cycle to allow for spaced retrieval where children can embed the key knowledge and understanding.
+We use a research-based curriculum to support the delivery of History across the whole school.
+We study History on a threeweek cycle to allow for spaced retrieval where children can embed the key knowledge and understanding.
 The Big ideas are:

 - Changes within living memory

 - The lives of significant people

 - Events beyond living memory

 - Significant historical events, people and places in our locality

 - Stone age Iron age

 - Rome and the impact on Britain

-- Anglo-Saxons
+- Anglo-Saxons and Scots

 - Vikings

 - Ancient civilisations (Maya and Greeks)

 - Windrush Generation

 - Beyond 1066

+- World War 2 and our local area